 If you are a hosted customer with Kuali Research then system reports are available on the Reports tab to users with the appropriate permissions.
 The role required to enable the Report tab in the top header for a user is Run Global Reports - but be aware this will give access to all reports within the Reports tab.
 These reports are only available to hosted customers currently and not to on-premise implementations.

-This is a general overview of using some of the features in Sisense.
-Please feel free to take advantage of the extensive documentation available directly from Sisense for more information.
+This is a general overview of using some of the features in the Reports tab.

 If you are interested in creating a new report based on an existing one, you can do so by making a copy of that report, and tweaking it as needed.
 Select the report you would like to copy, and click on the three dots next to it, then select "Duplicate".

 This copied version will be visible only to you, unless you choose to share it with others.
 You can make any edits you would like to this copied version, without affecting the original.

 We recommend copying existing reports, but if you would like to create a new report, here is the process to do so.